View our Covid-19 Response Learn More- Click to Dismiss

 Does the learner have accessibility needs due to their vision loss that will not be met by the general education environment?
 Has a Media Assessment been completed?

-Learners with visual impairments may require common accommodations in the classroom to access educational materials, including but not limited to, preferential seating, desk copies, and extended time.
+Learners with visual impairments or combined vision and hearing loss may require common accommodations in the classroom to access educational materials, including but not limited to, preferential seating, desk copies, and extended time.
 However, some supports cannot be met by the general education environment.
-Learners may need support with enlarging materials, assistive technology, traveling safely in a variety of environments (dark room, stairways, auditoriums, buses) or support by a human guide.
+Learners may need support with use of real objects, enlarging materials, assistive technology, traveling safely in a variety of environments (dark room, stairways, auditoriums, buses) or support by a human guide.

 The Learning Media Assessment (LMA) is completed by the Teacher of the Blind and Visually Impaired and provides information regarding the current reading and writing media best suited to learners with vision impairments.
 The media assessed include braille, large print, dual print media, and regular print with optical devices.
 The IEP team should contact the Teacher of the Blind and Visually Impaired if they do not have this information or need assistance implementing the media into the learner’s plan.
 If the learner requires materials in an accessible format, the IEP team will also need to include Accessible Educational Materials within the learner’s IEP.